 So this is one of the things I have been talking about in the past few weeks.
 I was waiting for the visa to arrive before I wrote about my next trip.
 If you have been following me on Instagram, you would know though.
 Do you need any more reason to follow me on Instagram?

 Drumroll, please.
 I am off to Europe for 5 weeks in May/June (Initially written in April 2016 and I have been to Europe multiple times post that).
-I will mostly be in Western Europe and I am going all around the place.
+I will mostly be in Western Europe and I am going all over the place.
 Hopefully, I will try to keep you updated as I go around the continent.

 The biggest hurdle for any Indian (or anyone having an underprivileged passport) going to Europe is obtaining a Schengen Visa.
 Since I am visiting multiple countries this time, there was a confusion on which Embassy/Consulate I should apply to.
 Even though this is my fourth time in Europe and my 2nd Schengen visa in 2 years, I had to go through the entire procedure all over again.

 One advantage of the Schengen visa is that you need only one visa to visit 26 countries from the Schengen Area.
 Countries like United Kingdom, Ireland etc. however are not part of the Schengen Area even though they are part of the European Union and you need a separate visa to visit these countries.
 You can find the list of Schengen visa countries here.

 So I would like to take you through my Schengen Visa for Indians process.
 Last time I went to SOTC for my Italy trip.
 However this time I wanted to apply on my own and in this guide, I take you through all the steps on how to apply for Schengen Visa from India.
-So find out how I did it this time?
+So, find out how I did it this time?